everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 ## Overview of the suite

-The primary use-case of our drug repurposing models is to rank millions of drug-disease pairs in order of priority.
-More precisely, the set of drug disease pairs consists of all combinations of drugs and diseases from curated lists and is referred to as the matrix.
-A secondary but important use case for drug repurposing system is diseases-specific ranking, that is, ranking a list of drugs in order of likelihood of treating a given disease.
-Furthermore, in order to avoid failed clinical trials, it is critical that the model does not give high scores to pairs which look like they may represent a viable treatment (hence may enter a clinical trial) but really do not (hence would fail the clinical trial).
+Our drug repurposing models serve two primary purposes:

+1. Matrix-wide ranking: Prioritising millions of drug-disease pairs across the entire matrix.
+This matrix contains all possible combinations of drugs and diseases from curated lists.

+2. Disease-specific ranking: For a given disease, ranking drugs based on their likelihood of being an effective treatment.

+Additionally, it's crucial that our models don't assign high scores to drug-disease pairs that appear promising but would likely fail in clinical trials.
+This helps prevent wasted resources on unsuccessful clinical studies.

-These different aspects of model performance are measured by three classes of evaluation metrics which are computed in very different ways.
+To address these different aspects of model performance, we use three classes of evaluation metrics, each computed in distinct ways.
 The following table summarises the evaluation metrics that comprise the current version of our evaluation suite.